This post may contain affiliate links. Read the full disclosure here.

 I used my new and improved vanilla cake to make this recipe.
 I added cocoa powder to a small portion of the cake batter.
 This makes the process of making marble cake so much easier.
 You don’t have to mess with making two separate batters.

 When making the recipe, be sure to follow each step exactly as written and always use room temperature ingredients.
-When all the ingredients are the same temperature, they emulsify better.
+When all the ingredients are at the same temperature, they emulsify better.
 This leaves you with a lush, silky cake batter.